Health & Safety FAQ

 Even if your child participated in a Chewonki program last summer you do need to update the online Health History, which is required each year.
 If you completed an online Health History last summer, you will only need to update any changes within the past year and sign your name on the final page.

 Please note the other forms that we have provided (e.g., Self Administered Emergency Medication, Psychotropic Medication Policy, and Insurance Waiver), which may pertain to your child’s health.
 These forms are part of our effort to give your child the best, fullest care we can while they are participating in our programs.
 The forms are not mandatory if the conditions do not apply to your child.
-The Health Center staff will share pertinent information from your child’s health forms with your child’s counselors and/or trip leaders on a need-to-know basis to ensure your child’s safety.
+The Health Center staff will share pertinent information from your child’s health forms with your child’s cabin leaders and/or trip leaders on a need-to-know basis to ensure your child’s safety.

 How does my child stay healthy at Chewonki?

 Prevention is our goal!
 Nurses meet with and assess all participants upon arrival at Chewonki.
 We focus on each child’s individual health and well-being.
 Any medications, allergies and/or health conditions are noted and discussed.
 We educate all participants and staff members on the essentials of personal hygiene, hydration, sun protection, foot care, and overall body TLC.
 Also refer to questions 10 and 11 for restrictions.